oneapi-src/computational-fluid-dynamics/README.md

 ### **Model Coversion to Frozen Graph**

-Before we run inference benchmarks, we will need to convert the saved tensorflow model into a frozen graph (.pb) file.
+Before we run inference benchmarks, we will need to convert the saved TensorFlow model into a frozen graph (.pb) file.
 A separate script is provided to make that conversion.
 The script takes the following arguments

 ```shell
 usage: convert_keras_to_frozen_graph.py [-s keras_saved_model_directory] [-o output_saved_directory]